Increasing Probability Mass on Answer Choices Does Not Always Improve Accuracy: How can we measure SFC?

-Prior work has solely tested approaches geared towards resolving SFC by using task accuracy as the metric.
+Prior work has solely used the task accuracy metric to evaluate approaches geared towards resolving SFC.
 However, it is unclear whether task accuracy is an effective measure of the amount of SFC present.
 In fact, as we will show later, task accuracy is often \emph{not} correlated with the amount of SFC.

-Can we measure the extent to which a model $M_\theta$ suffers from SFC when operating on input $x$ and valid answer choices $\mathcal{L}$?
-We propose to do so in terms of $M_\theta$'s \textbf{probability mass on valid answer choices} or \pmvc, defined as follows:
+While it is difficult to measure SFC (\cref{eqn:sfc}) directly, we propose bounding it by considering the model $M_\theta$'s \textbf{probability mass on answer choices} or \pma, defined as follows: